madhums/node-imager/README.md

   will try to look for a default variant named `default`.
 You must either specify a variant like above or provide a `default` variant.

+  If you add an uploadDirectory field to the imager config file as shown in imager-example.js, the files uploaded will go into that specific folder rather than the root of the bucket.
+  If you leave out the uploadDirectory field, uploads will default to the root of the bucket.

 2. **Upload local images**

   ```js